TricomB2B/tcom_bones/README.md

 Drupal 8 themes do not require any templates to function.
 However you can create Twig templates as needed, and they must live under the `./templates` directory.
 For more information on auto-replacing core templates, see [Twig Template naming conventions](https://www.drupal.org/node/2354645).

+We've provided both `node.html.twig` and `page.html.twig` template files in our theme.
+However, these are just direct copies of the built-in templates.
+We've provided them for easy access to a commonly edit template, and just to provide examples of custom templating.
+They can be removed or modified as needed.

 #### CSS and JS

 All CSS and JS source code is under `./src`.
 We've provided little CSS or JS by default.
 Some very basic styling is provided, a CSS sanitizer/normalizer, and a few files that are more or less just there to get you hacking away.
 We have styled a few pieces of the Admin Toolbar which should prevent your other styles from modifying the admin toolbar's style.